 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), roughly 1,100 new marine mechanic jobs will be created from 2014-2024 (www.bls.gov).
-The career is expected to experience a slower-than-average growth of 3% during that span.
+According to the U.S. Bureau of Labor Statistics (BLS), roughly 1,400 new marine mechanic jobs will be created from 2018-2028 (www.bls.gov).
+The career is expected to experience average growth of 6% during that span.
 Fewer opportunities in boating retail are expected to be offset by the need for mechanics who can repair sophisticated boat engines.

 Marine mechanics repair and maintain boat engines.
 Many complete 1- or 2-year technical training programs that combine classroom and hands-on learning, and others get their training on the job.
-Job growth for marine mechanics is expected to be slower than average over the next few years, and the median salary in 2015 was about $38,000.
+Job growth for marine mechanics is expected to be average over the next few years, and the median salary in 2018 was about $40,180.